sasagawa888/nprolog/README.md

 N-Prolog is NOT ISO-Prolog.
 About Arity/prolog32  see  http://petergabel.info/ArityProlog32/ArityProlog32PredList/

+license is modified BSD.

+## OS
+I have confirmed the operation on the following OS.

+- Ubuntu
+- Linux MINT
+- RaspberryPI Raspbian

+Please use WSL when using it on Windows.

 ## Installation
 In home directory ,make clone or download zip file from github.
 On Linux  type "make" on terminal. and type "sudo make install" on terminal.